chinmay-334/PyNova-Discord-Bot/docs.md

 The reader can utilise the articles and/or github links we've supplied as resources to further explore this widely used project.

-For this project, we'll be combining Python's Discord module with speech recognition software and Pyttsx3.
+For this project, we'll be combining [Python Discord module](https://discordpy.readthedocs.io/en/stable/index.html) with [speech recognition](https://pypi.org/project/SpeechRecognition/) library and [pyttsx3](https://pypi.org/project/pyttsx3/).

 ## Features as a bot:
 1. To reply to the user whenever called to do so.